jazzdb/jazzdb/README.md

 # Intro

-[jazzdb](https://github.com/jazzdb/jazzdb) is a JavaScript data store written in JavaScript *so that makes it easy to use JavaScript* to read and write data for node.js applications.
+[jazzdb](https://github.com/jazzdb/jazzdb) is a JavaScript data store written in JavaScript - so that makes it really easy to use native JavaScript to read and write data for Node.js applications.

 ## Features

 - Store data anywhere
 - Read and write data using JavaScript
-- In-memory storage for database-like availability
+- In-memory storage for database-like features and availability
 - Persistent storage as partitioned JSON files
 - Supports JSON Schema validation